gnosia93/eliminate-db-hotblock/readme.md

 As you can see from the test results, With Redis Benchmark result is about 4.3 times faster than DB only.

-Test result can be varied with difference ab parameter(total request and concurrency) and infra structure spec like rds VM size and IO capacity, and api server spec.
+Remeber that test result can be varied with difference ab parameter(total request and concurrency) and infra structure spec like rds VM size and IO capacity, and api server spec.

 ![web-product](https://github.com/gnosia93/demo-cache/blob/master/document/web-product.png)